 Here’s an easy guide for how to bet NFL games.
 Learn how to bet on football games with sportsbooks or friends and win more often.

 There are a number of ways to bet on the NFL, from daily fantasy all the way to traditional casino sportsbooks.
 Online and physical locations offer a wide variety of betting options.
-The season-ending Super Bowl is generally considered the event with the largest wagering totals.
+The season-ending Super Bowl is the event with the largest wagering totals.

-How the NFL season is Constructed
+How the Season is Constructed

-Every division is assigned another division within their conference against which they play every team.
+Additionally, each division is assigned another division within their conference against which they play every team.
 Two of those games are at home, with the other two in the opponent’s stadium.
 These assignments rotate each season, so teams play every other team in the conference at least once every three years.

-A team plays one team from each conference with the same division finish.
+Each team plays six division games, four conference games, and four more non-conference contests.
+A team’s division standing the previous season determines the three additional games on the schedule.
 First-place teams play division champions and so on.
 This is one of the ways that the NFL facilitates parity, along with the draft order in the reverse of a team’s season finish.

 Seven teams from each conference qualify for the playoffs, with the four division champions and three wild card teams advancing to the postseason.
 The top-seeded team receives a bye into the second round of the playoffs.
 The two conference champions meet in the Super Bowl, with the winner lifting the Vince Lombardi Trophy.